 We prefer Airbnb to booking hotels because it gives us the option for a much larger room, usually an entire apartment.
 Japanese hotel rooms (that are not Western chains) tend to be very small, and using Airbnb is the best way to avoid this issue.
 A lot of Airbnb flats are “ryokan style” in terms of the guest quarters, which also provides a slice of authentic culture.
 (If this isn’t for you, just made sure to get an Airbnb with proper beds–a variety of styles are available.)

 Obviously, the lower price is the biggest selling point of Airbnb.
 It’s also nice that many rentals can accommodate larger parties without an extra per person charge (as is common in Japan).
 Plus, Airbnb hosts often include free MiFi so you can use the internet on the go.
 We’ve had some fun experiences staying at unique Airbnb locations throughout Japan and really cannot recommend it highly enough.
-You can use our sign-up link for a $40 credit your first time using Airbnb!
+You can also use my sign-up link for a free credit your first time using Airbnb!

-Of course, you don’t necessarily need to rent this same unit–the general location should be good enough.
-I liked the way this Airbnb worked out because Kiyomizu-Gojo and Inari are both on the Keihan Line (separated by 4 stops), making it convenient to accomplish everything along the spine of the Higashiyama mountains, starting with Philosphers’ Path and ending with Kiyomizu-dera Temple.
+Of course, you don’t necessarily need to rent this same unit–the general location is good enough.
+I like this area because Kiyomizu-Gojo and Inari are both on the Keihan Line (separated by 4 stops), making it convenient to accomplish everything along the spine of the Higashiyama mountains, starting with Philosphers’ Path and ending with Kiyomizu-dera Temple.
 You can then do Fushimi Inari late at night, or early the next morning.

 I think that about covers the pitfalls and our recommendations for where to stay in Kyoto, and which kind of accommodations might appeal most to you.
 I’m guessing I made the decision of where to stay in Kyoto slightly more complicated, but hopefully I didn’t overcomplicate the decision for you.
 I will say that some “complication” is good here, as it’s easy to make a bad choice when it comes to Kyoto (we did on our first visit!)
 On the plus side, it’s pretty easy to make a good decision once you have a bit more info–and hopefully this post has set you on the right path!